Sensible Software: Legacy

-In 2006 the Sensible Software game Sensible World of Soccer was entered into a Games Canon of the 10 most important video games of all time by Stanford University, it was the only game developed in Europe to make the list which also included Spacewar!, Star Raiders, Zork, Tetris, SimCity, Super Mario Bros.
-3, Civilization, Doom, and the Warcraft series.
+In 2006, the Sensible Software game Sensible World of Soccer was entered into a Games Canon of the ten most important video games of all time by Stanford University.
+It was the only game developed in Europe to make the list, which also included Spacewar!, Star Raiders, Zork, Tetris, SimCity, Super Mario Bros.
+3, Civilization, Doom and the Warcraft series.

 In 2013, the book Sensible Software 1986–1999 was released.
 This comprehensive retrospective on the history of the company was written by Zzap!64 games journalist Gary Penn in conversational style.
-It features 19 different contributors including extensive interviews with Jon Hare, plus luminaries of the era including David Darling (entrepreneur), Dominik Diamond, and Peter Molyneux.
+It features 19 different contributors including extensive interviews with Jon Hare, plus luminaries of the era including David Darling, Dominik Diamond and Peter Molyneux.
 Chris Yates declined to be interviewed for the book.
-Half art book and half retrospective analysis, the book is the first of its kind to cover the creative, business, and technical issues that shaped the whole era of early games development in the UK and Sensible Software in particular.
-The historical importance of this book has been recognised by BAFTA which hold copies in both its library in Central London and its historical archive.
+Half art book and half retrospective analysis, the book is the first of its kind to cover the creative, business and technical issues that shaped the whole era of early games development in the UK and Sensible Software in particular.

-In 2020, the Royal Mail issued a series of postage stamps celebrating great British computer games with Sensible Soccer commemorated as a first class stamp.
+In 2020, the Royal Mail issued a series of postage stamps celebrating great British computer games with Sensible Soccer commemorated as a first-class stamp.